-There are some things that encourage the likelyhood of excessive weeds like very low mowing, insufficient fertiliser and inadequate watering.
+There are some things that encourage the likely hood of excessive weeds such as very low mowing, insufficient fertiliser and inadequate watering through the growing season.
 These conditions can weaken the stand resulting in any bare spaces which can quickly be colonised by weeds.
 Ineffective control measures in previous years can also lead to weed numbers increasing.
 They do this by flowering and dropping their seeds in the soil, ready to germinate when the conditions are right.

 Most weeds in a lawn containing couch, buffalo or kikuyu grass are easily controlled by spraying with a selective herbicide.
 The type of herbicide you use will depend on the weed you are targeting.

-For broad leaf weeds, use a product containing MCPA and Bromoxynil such as Amgrow Bin-Die.
+For broad leaf weeds, use a product containing MCPA and Bromoxynil such as Yates Buffalo Pro.
 This sort of chemical is selective which means it is especially designed to be sprayed all over the lawn.
 It will target the weeds and will not effect the grass you are spraying.
 Generally speaking, broadleaf herbicides take around 10-14 days to kill the weeds.
 To get the best out of your herbicide, consider adding some wetting agent to the mix.
 Products like Wetter and Spreader help to break the surface tension of the spray droplets so that they get better coverage on the leaf of the weed.
 You'll be surprised at how much difference this makes.